ppy/osu-wiki/news/2024/2024-11-07-osu-world-cup-2024-round-of-32-recap.md

 ![](/wiki/shared/news/2024-11-07-osu-world-cup-2024-round-of-32-recap/scylla.png)

-Sweden ended clutching the win with a final score of 5–4. ::{ flag=SE }:: [scylla](https://osu.ppy.sh/users/9405745), team Sweden's captain, kindly agreed to share a small glimpse at how the team prepared for their match versus Indonesia.
+Sweden ended clutching the win with a final score of 5–4. ::{ flag=SE }:: ::scylla::{ user-id=9405745 }, team Sweden's captain, kindly agreed to share a small glimpse at how the team prepared for their match versus Indonesia.

 ---